Black History/Black Futures Month

 In December 1995, the Parliament of Canada officially recognized February as Black History Month, following a motion introduced by the first Black Canadian woman elected to Parliament, the Honourable Jean Augustine.
 The motion was carried unanimously by the House of Commons.

 In 2018, the ONA Board of Directors voted unanimously to designate Black History Month as one of our key human rights and equity observances.
-Last year, ONA launched an ambitious four-year action plan that will help guide our union in addressing the ongoing racism and oppression that exists for so many of our members and staff, and within our communities.
-The Anti-Racism and Anti-Oppression (ARAO) Action Plan is the direct result of a call to action from our members, leaders and staff with lived experiences of intersectional forms of racism, including anti-Indigenous racism, anti-Black racism, discrimination and acts of exclusion.
+Two years ago, ONA launched an ambitious four-year action plan to help guide our union in addressing the ongoing racism and oppression that exists for so many of our members and staff, and within our communities.
+The Anti-Racism and Anti-Oppression (ARAO) Action Plan is the direct result of a call to action from our members, leaders and staff with lived experiences of intersectional forms of racism, including anti-Black racism, anti-Indigenous racism, discrimination and acts of exclusion.

 Black nurses have played a vital role in the history of nursing in Canada.
 During World War 1, Black women – who were denied the chance to participate in Canada’s war efforts – formed the Black Cross Nurses (modeled on the Red Cross) to aid wounded soldiers and work in the Black community, providing health care, first aid, nutrition and child care.